When the coral disappears, so will they

 In all, he spends about 12 hours per day at sea.

 Lydia and the kids are hard at work, too.
-If you walk around Nosy Andragnambala, you're sure to see tiny children building and playing with wooden toy boats.
+If you walk around Nosy Andragnombala, you're sure to see tiny children building and playing with wooden toy boats.
 They whittle out the hull and mast and then attach scrap-plastic sails.
 The kids push these little boats out onto the waves, tapping them with sticks so they catch the wind just so.
 When the children are about 10 years old, Hary says, they'll be ready to fish out on the water.
 He won't need to teach them to sail, though.
 They'll already understand how wind and wood work together.

 Like other women on the island, Lydia hunts octopus and cooks.
 At dusk, she boils fish on a fire while the sun sets and humpback whales perform their lumbering acrobatics on the horizon.